ezpublishlegacyprojects/novenimagecropper/trunk/doc/readme.txt

 This extension has a dependency on ezjscore extension (http://projects.ez.no/ezjscore).
 It MUST be properly installed Note that this extension will be bundled with eZ Publish from version 4.3

-* Be sure that ezjscore has been properly installed and activated
+* Be sure that ezjscore has been properly installed and activated (NovenImageCropper uses jQuery as default framework)
 * Download the compressed file under /extension directory and uncompress it.
 * Activate the extension
 * Regenerate the autoload array for the extensions : php bin/php/ezpgenerateautoloads.php -e